purlak/react-final-project/react-client/NOTES.md

 App Plan

 - This App uses a React/Redux front end and Rails backend.
-It connects to GoogleBooks API to search for books and allows the user to save the book to a BookList.
+- It connects to GoogleBooks API to search for books and allows the user to save the book to their WatchList/BookList.

 - Project Requirements:
   - The code should be written in ES6 as much as possible